 Based on past experience, you may meet some of these interns as long-term SLAC employees in the future.

 Finally, as the summer nears its end, 120 physics graduate students and early-career scientists from all over the world just attended the SLAC Summer Institute (SSI).
 This year’s theme was the flavor physics associated with quarks, charged leptons and neutrinos.
 SSI participants attended lectures, topical conference talks and discussion sessions, did group projects and took tours.
 According to organizer Thomas Rizzo, the most requested team project used machine learning algorithms to identify electron and muon neutrino events in a liquid argon time projection chamber.

 Participants also competed in a “wittiest answer to the question” contest, a highly competitive and long-standing tradition of SSI.
 This year the question was, “A discovery in the area of the Physics of Flavor could lead to the first clear signal of Beyond the Stanford Model physics.
 What will it be and how will it impact future developments in HEP?”
 The winning answer by Innes Bigaran predicted a detection of neutrinoless double beta decay that confirms the Majorana nature of neutrino mass and causes Ettore Majorana, who disappeared under mysterious circumstances in 1938, to reappear to accept a Nobel Prize.

 You can find more information about SLAC’s educational and internship programs at https://careers.slac.stanford.edu/node/128

 For questions or comments, contact the SLAC Office of Communications at email@example.com.

-This is a reposting of my Scope blog story, courtesy of Stanford School of Medicine.
+This is a reposting of my news feature, courtesy of Department of Energy’s SLAC National Accelerator Center.